Aqib-11/IVIFS-Implementation/README.md

 # IVIFS-Implementation
-<b>The detailed Implementation of the IVIFS paper to get the concrete results</b>
+<b>The detailed own Implementation of the IVIFS paper to get the concrete results.</b>